polterguy/lizzie/docs/introduction.md

 this little trick can significantly improve performance.
 For the record, if the above code is all Greek to you, it simply declares a variable named `foo`, and assigns the _"anonymous function"_ returned from the `function` invocation to the value of `foo`.
-Our function again can take one parameter, and internally within our function we can de-reference this argument's value as `bar`.
-Since `bar` happens to be a function, we can evaluate it, which we do in the `bar()` line above.
+Our `foo` function can take one parameter, and internally within our `foo` function we can de-reference this argument's value as `bar`.
+Since `bar` happens to be a function, that internally invokes `write`, we can evaluate `bar` internally in our `foo` function, which is what we do the above code after we first write _"foo is invoked"_ to the console.

 The above syntax might seem a little bit weird, but realize that Lizzie is entirely built upon _"Symbolic Delegates"_, which are kind of like s-expressions